alexmaryin/initials_inflator/README.md

 Interface of library:

-    // Returns initials in needed case in simple string function GetInitials(Initials: string): CasesResponse;
+    // Returns initials in needed case in array of strings with case as index function GetInitials(Initials: string): CasesResponse;

-    // Returns words combination in needed case in simple string function GetWordsCase(Words: string): CasesResponse;
+    // Returns words combination in needed case in array of strings with case as index function GetWordsCase(Words: string): CasesResponse;

     // Returns initials in needed case in simple string with gender in var-parameter